Writing Freedom Fellowship

 About the Program

-Writing Freedom aims to recognize and elevate the vital artistic and cultural contributions of system-impacted poets, fiction writers, and creative nonfiction writers.
+Writing Freedom aims to recognize and elevate the vital artistic and cultural contributions of poets, fiction writers, and creative nonfiction writers impacted by the carceral system.

 Collage artwork with overlapping images and text, exhibiting an ethos of social change.